genkiinstruments/genkiinstruments.github.io/src/content/docs/general/FAQ/shipping-warranty-returns.md

 ## I haven't received my order, what do I do?

-If more than 15 business days have passed since you placed your order, please reach out to wave@genkiinstruments.com with your order number and our Q&amp;A team will help you.
+If more than 15 business days have passed since you placed your order, please reach out to us via [email](mailto:wave@genkiinstruments.com). with your order number and our Q&amp;A team will help you.

 ## I would like to return my purchase, how do I do that?

 If your order was placed 30-days before you would like to, you are of course free to do that.

-Please let us know about the return at wave@genkiinstruments.com, and ship your order to Genki Instruments ehf., 6th floor, Klapparstigur 25-27, 101 Reykjavik, Iceland.
+Please let us know about the return [via email](mailto:wave@genkiinstruments.com)., and ship your order to Genki Instruments ehf., 6th floor, Klapparstigur 25-27, 101 Reykjavik, Iceland.